ikuhamada/state-doc/manual.rst

 	Description:

-	Electric field used with BC2 of the ESM method in Hartree/Bohr
+	Electric field used with BC2 and BC3 of the ESM method in Hartree/Bohr.
+	``E_FIELD`` can also be used.

 ESM_E_FIELD_EVA | ESM_EFIELD_EVA | ESM_ELECTRIC_FIELD_EVA
 	Type: real